 Phase 2: You would then follow either the Modified Alternate Day Fasting plan or the Reduced Calorie plan with help from the dietitian.

 Phase 3: For the rest of the study you would continue to follow your plan with support from the dietitian.

 Visiting the study centre

 During the study, you will see the dietitian 10-13 times as well as other health professionals.
 This will happen at one of the study locations in Westmead in Sydney or Clayton in Melbourne.
 Some of these meetings can be done by Skype, Facetime or on the phone.

 We will also provide extra support by your choice of text message, email, phone calls and private Facebook groups (optional) to help you follow the eating plan.

 What are the benefits?

-The eating plan and support from the dietitian may help you to manage your weight.
+The eating plan and support from the dietitian and other health professionals may help you to manage your weight.
 It is also possible that by following the plan and losing weight, your risk factors for heart disease and diabetes will improve.

 To see if you could take part in this study, complete this eligibility check

 To find out more information about Fast Track, contact us via the link below and we will get in touch with you soon.